 %a %b %d %I:%M:%S %p %Y

-Timestamp prefix: A regular expression that represents the characters that come before a time stamp.
-When Splunk software sees this set of characters in an event, it expects a time stamp to occur after that.
+Timestamp prefix: A regular expression that represents the characters that come before a timestamp.
+When sees this set of characters in an event, it expects a timestamp to occur after that.

-Caution: Use the "Advanced" section with care.
+Use the Advanced section with care.
 Adding or changing values here can cause data to be incorrectly indexed.

 About the Log to Metrics source type category

-To delete a source type, click the Delete link in the "Actions" column for the source type that you want to delete.
-You cannot delete built-in source types, only source types that you create or that come with apps.
+To delete a source type, click the Delete link in the Actions column for the source type that you want to delete.
+You can only delete a source type in Cloud if you are a Victoria Experience customer.